 Venue: ONLINE via Zoom.

 This workshop will be delivered via Zoom.
-There is a maximum number of tickets to this event, please book early if you are keen to attend.
 Joining details will be sent to all delegates on Thursday 23rd September after bookings close.
 Please note that by booking a ticket for this workshop, you are agreeing to our terms and conditions for Zoom events, so please read through them carefully before making your purchase.

-Please note that there will be no catch up or recording of this workshop.
+Please note that there will be no catch up or recording of this workshop (at trainer’s request).

 Schedule: 10am to 4.30pm.